aws-samples/amazon-sagemaker-secure-mlops/README.md

 ❗ You cannot use existing VPC or existing IAM roles to deploy this stack.
 The stack will provision a new own set of network and IAM resources.

-Initiate the stack deployment with the following command:
+Initiate the stack deployment with the following command.
+Use the S3 bucket name you used to upload CloudFormation templates in **Package CloudFormation templates** section.

 ```bash
 STACK_NAME="ds-quickstart"
 ENV_NAME="sagemaker-mlops"